 Progress monitoring keeps teachers informed about children’s progress in various skills so that teachers can adapt or target instruction.
 As with any information about children, security and privacy are important considerations.
 With regard to progress monitoring of your students, following best security practices can help to keep the original information protected.
-Best practices include:
+Best practices include the following:

 - Keep progress-monitoring information in a folder for organization and ease of retrieval.
 This folder can be in a file drawer if the information is on paper or on the computer if the information is electronic.

-- You may want to limit access to the information.
-If you use a file cabinet, for example, you might place this in an office area or teacher area rather than in the main area of the classroom.
-If on a computer, you may want to have a password set up.
+- You might want to limit access to the information.
+If you use a file cabinet, for example, you might place it in an office area or teacher area rather than in the main area of the classroom.
+If information is on a computer, you may want to have a password set up.

-- Avoid labeling widely-distributed documents with personally-identifying information if possible.
-For example, avoid showing the child’s social security number or race/ethnicity.
+- Avoid labeling widely distributed documents with personally identifying information, if possible.
+For example, avoid showing the child’s social security number or race and ethnicity.